How to Get Married Online in NYC

 5. Send the completed marriage license back to the City Clerk

 Once the ceremony is finished, you and your spouse will need to complete the marriage license while still on the Zoom call.
 Your witness will then add their information and signature.
 Finally, I will add officiant details and signature.
-You can the upload your marriage license back into the Project Cupid portal, or email it to VMLreturns@cityclerk.nyc.
+You will then need to the upload your marriage license back into the Project Cupid portal and email it to VMLreturns@cityclerk.nyc.